 Students can also participate in educational performances on campus.
 Each year, as part of new-student orientation, the theatre department partners with the Sexual Assault Awareness and Facilitative Education office to perform a play entitled “Limits.”
 By participating in the performances, students proactively educate their peers about date rape and alcohol abuse on college campuses.

-Students can receive pay as interns, or through the University work study program if they are eligible.
+Students can receive pay through the University work study program if they are eligible.
 The department also welcomes the many volunteers who participate simply because they love theatre.